spack/spack/lib/spack/docs/build_systems/intelpackage.rst

          module:  intel/18/18.0.3
        buildable: False

-One additional example illustrates the use of ``paths:`` instead of ``modules:``, useful when external modulefiles are not available or not
+One additional example illustrates the use of ``prefix:`` instead of ``modules:``, useful when external modulefiles are not available or not
 suitable: